 A scholarship trust fund is a type of charitable trust fund that provides qualified applicants with financial support while seeking a college degree or some type of vocational training.
 An educational trust fund of this type may be structured to provide assistance to individuals coming from families within a certain income bracket, students of a specific ethnic or religious background, or to support students who wish to enter a job field that is highly specialized.
 Funds of this type must follow basic governmental regulations that are established in the country where the fund is located.
 In addition, a scholarship trust fund must provide financial information about the fund and its activities to a board or directors or other governing body on a regular basis, as well as making that data available to the appropriate government agency.
+Individuals are also able to start a scholarship fund based on their choosing; whether it's a memorial schoalrship fund or something specific, like a mental health scholarship.

 The typical scholarship trust fund is established with specific bylaws that comply with standards set by governmental agencies.
 An administrator or manager for the fund is normally appointed, and is accountable to a board of directors.
 This administrator is responsible for evaluating applications for assistance and determining which are approved and which are rejected.
 Depending on the structure of the fund, the administrator may also be responsible for managing any fund investments in a manner that results in a continual flow of revenue into the fund, allowing it to provide scholarships from one year to the next.